FilipStenbeck/note-app/README.md

 ## Overview

-This is a note takin application.
+This is a note taking application.
 Implemented features are

 -   Create a note
 -   Edit and save notes